SandFoxStudios/sandfoxstudios-rwd-internals-docs/README.md

 VERSIONS : VERSION V0.0.1 RewindEngine documentations v0.0.1 [  BÊTAS ]

+ - UPDATE !
+		Due to maintanables and technocals and maintaintable problems , the adresse is moved , and the documenetation also is filled with old word documentationesssss ( introduction to rewind engine , documentations basics , documentations fasts , documentations basics , documentations resumedesssss , documentations fasts , tutorials , readme about the template game , and the usage of it , readme and assets in the repertory old links for match 3 , match 3 , readme and assets in the repertory old links for match 3 ,  , readme and assets in the repertory old links for match 3 , match 3 , verrrrrrrrrrrrrrrry old word ' s metadatas verrrry old words 's documentations fasts and simple that was in word , ...
+ - UPDATE !
+ 		Due to maintanables and technocals and maintaintable problems , the adresse is moved , and the documenetation also is filled with old word documentationesssss  : Update the location in the web adresse + add files + fill  somes sections and fill somes parts with old word documentations , .

  - LINK ///// TO THE DOCUMENTAIONS :  é" sandfoxstudios-rwd-internals-docs "é //////////////////////////// ///////